What is the Civil Liability Act QLD? | Negligence Laws

 The Queensland Civil Liability Act (QCLA) is an extensive piece of legislation that sets out the general principles of liability and damages for personal injury claims.
 Under the QCLA, an injured person has the legal right to seek damages from those responsible for their injuries if they can prove that someone else’s negligence caused their injury.
 The act also sets out specific rules around duty of care, breach of duty and causation between the breach and the harm suffered.

 In addition to these basic principles, the QCLA outlines what types of damages may be awarded to injured parties as compensation for their losses.
-This means that when you have a successful personal injury claim, you will be compensated for medical expenses, loss of earnings, and pain and suffering.
+As a result, a successful personal injury claim can include compensation for both non-economic and economic loss, including:

 What are the Main Elements of the Civil Liability Act?